Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 on the planet.
 One particular challenge for simulating the typically sparse domains characteristic of blood vessels is dealing with the sparse domain space - for a bounding box of a given domain maybe 1% (and often much less) actually consists of fluid that you are interested in studying.
 During its development, HemeLB has been specifically optimised to efficiently study such domains.
-The full feature version of HemeLB can be found at https://github.com/hemelb-codes/hemelb.
+The full feature version of HemeLB can be found at https://github.com/hemelb-codes/.
-However for this lesson, we recommend using HemePure - https://github.com/UCL-CCS/HemePure - a version of HemeLB that has further optimisations for scalable simulation on CPU based machines. **TODO** Fork HemePure to hemelb-codes for consistency of addresses.
+However for this lesson, we recommend using the HemePure example - a version of HemeLB that has further optimisations for scalable simulation on CPU based machines.

 > ## Callout: Local vs system-wide installations
 >